shrug-labs/mcp/src/dbtools-mcp-server/README.md

 "What tables exist in the marketing database?"
 ```

-### 4. Using HeatWave Chat
+### 4. Using HeatWave Tools

 ```
-"Ask HeatWave: Which products have the highest profit margin?"
-"Ask HeatWave: Summarize our sales performance by region" "Ask HeatWave: What's the trend in customer acquisitions?"
+"Ask ml_rag: What is the most prestigious Grand Prix?"
+"How can I train a model to predict food delivery times?"
+"Create a vector store from files in my bucket"
 ```

 ### 5. Compartment Management